pakrym/pipelines/pipelines.md

 }
 ```

 This code works but now we're re-sizing the buffer which causes extra allocations and copies.
 To avoid this, we can store a list of buffers instead of resizing each time we cross the 1KiB buffer size.
 We're also re-using the 1KiB buffer until it's completely completely empty.
 This means we can end up passing smaller and smaller buffers to `ReadAsync` which will result in more calls into the operating system.
+To mitigate this, we'll allocate a new buffer when we there's 512 bytes remaining in the buffer.

 ```C#
 async Task AcceptAsync(Socket socket)